Workshop Alert..

 DATE: 2026 17th -18th October.
 10am Start.

-Join ME (Cat Nash) for a wonderfully creative two-day workshop where you’ll turn a beautiful duvet cover into a unique, quilted-style Lottie Jacket.
+Join ME (Cat Nash) for a wonderfully creative two-day workshop where you’ll turn a beautiful piece of fabric into a unique, quilted-style Lottie Jacket.
 This is a slow, mindful make with a stunning finish — every seam neatly enclosed with handmade bias binding, and plenty of opportunity to personalise your piece with free-motion stitching.

 stay in touch about dates